f1zm0/acheron/README.md

 The name is a reference to the [Acheron](https://en.wikipedia.org/wiki/Acheron) river in Greek mythology, which is the river where souls of the dead are carried to the underworld.

 > **Note** </br>
 > This project uses [semantic versioning](https://semver.org/).
-API changes will be reflected in the major version number. </br>
+Minor and patch releases should not break compatibility with previous versions.
+Major releases will only be used for major changes that break compatibility with previous versions.

 > **Warning** </br>
 > This project has been created for educational purposes only.
 Don't use it to on systems you don't own.
 The developer of this project is not responsible for any damage caused by the improper usage of the library.